It’s time to schedule your Engagement & Wedding Photography Sessions.

 Follow these steps to get The Best Results from your Wedding Photographer

 You’ve planned your budget, set a date and booked a venue.
 Now it’s time to coordinate your engagement and wedding photography sessions.
-We’re here to help you get the best results from your wedding photographer.
+We’re here with a bunch of tips to help you get the best results from your wedding photographer.

 Justina and I have documented and photographed hundreds of weddings in Vancouver and all over the World throughout the years.
 The information in this blog post is meant to guide you through all your engagement and wedding photography questions so that you can get the best results from your photography sessions.